Like Father, Like Son

 Smoking as a Family Tradition

 I could well have been that freckle-faced little boy on the sign handing a carton of Chesterfield cigarettes to his dad.
-My father, Leon Blum, MD, who had been a high school athlete, took up smoking Chesterfields as a medical student.
-Doubtless as a result of his ever-present cigarette, he suffered a heart attack before he was 50 and died at 60.
+My father, who had been a high school track and field athlete, started smoking Chesterfield cigarettes as a medical student.
+By the time he served in the Army in World War II, he was smoking up to two packs a day.
+This was a decade before epidemiologists and pathologists confirmed in the 1950s that smoking caused heart disease (see the Center’s exhibition “‘Tobacco Heart!’
+Smoking and Cardiovascular Health.”)
+As a result of his ever-present cigarette, he suffered a heart attack in 1953 at age 44 (when I was just 5) and died at age 60.

-Throughout the 20th century and to the present day, millions of fathers have succumbed to heart disease, emphysema, and lung cancer due to smoking, even as the tobacco industry denied that smoking could even cause a cough.
-Meanwhile, cigarettes were advertised on billboards in almost every sports arena and stadium, as well as day and night on TV and radio until banned from the airwaves by Congress in 1971.
-For the next 30 years, newspapers and magazines became the main outlet for cigarette advertising, along with tobacco industry sponsorship of sports and the arts.
+Throughout the 20th century and to the present day, millions of fathers have died from heart disease, emphysema, and lung cancer due to smoking, even as the tobacco industry denied that their products could even cause a cough.
+Meanwhile, cigarettes were advertised on billboards in sports stadiums, on displays in stores, on TV and radio until banned from the airwaves in 1971, and then increasingly in newspapers and magazines and at entertainment venues.

 Alan Blum, MD